alman25/Baby_Names/README.md

 ### Data Sources

-The primary dataset used for this analysis is from "names_data.csv" file, containing detailed information about each name, year and location.
+The primary dataset used for this analysis is from "names_data.csv" file, containing detailed information about baby names, and the year and location of their births.

 ### Tools